corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 In Corda, as in all {{< tooltip >}}DLT{{< /tooltip >}} systems, there exists a global state.
 However, in Corda, that global state is not globally visible.
-Each participant's identity only has visibility over those portions of the global data that are relevant to it.
+Each participant's identity only has visibility over those portions of the global data that are relevant to it:

 {{<
   figure